What is a Hip Labral Tear?

 Hip Surgery for Labral Tears

 Surgery involves re-attaching the labrum and occasionally debriding (taking away the torn section) of the labrum.
-You will require post-operative hip rehabilitation under the guidance of your physiotherapist and surgeon to facilitate your safe return to sport.
+You will require post-operative hip labral repair rehabilitation.
+Under the guidance of your physiotherapist and surgeon, they will prescribe your exercise regime to facilitate your safe return to sport.

 Hip Joint Pain